 "A rising prodigy...
 A torchbearer." —NPR Music

 In addition to making music and touring the world, Kingfish donates his time and talent to two causes important to him.
 Through his work with various local Blues In The Schools programs, he visits with students around the country while he’s on tour.
 “It’s important to teach kids about blues and music and give them another forum to express themselves.”
 He’s also an official ambassador for United By Music North America, a program helping people with developmental challenges, such as autism, to express themselves through music.
 “Treat everybody right and anybody can do anything,” says Kingfish.

-With the release of KINGFISH and a major tour in the works (featuring many dates with Buddy Guy and Vampire Weekend), Christone “Kingfish” Ingram is ready to blaze a trail with the blues torch that’s been passed to him.
+With the release of his debut album, KINGFISH and his first major headlining tour, FISH GREASE: A JUKE JOINT TOUR behind him,, Christone “Kingfish” Ingram is ready to blaze a trail with the blues torch that’s been passed to him.
 With his eye-popping guitar playing and his reach-out-and-grab-you-by-the-collar vocals, Kingfish delivers each song with unmatched passion and precision.
 Steeped in the rich, vivid history of the blues, he’s driven by his burning desire to create contemporary music that speaks to his generation and beyond.
 Kingfish is a real life 21st century bluesman who is inspired by the music of Robert Johnson, but dreams of one day collaborating with Kendrick Lamar and soul-funk bassist Thundercat.
 “My core is blues,” he says, “but it’s important for me to create a sound and style that is uniquely my own.
 I have a lot to say, so please stay tuned.”